PlugFox/SurfGear/packages/relation/README.md

 #### ControllerActon

-`ControllerAction` is more common than two previous variations.
-During the `ControllerAction` instantiation you can pass a [`ValueNotifier`](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) inheritor into it.
+`ControllerAction` is more common than the two previous variations.
+You can pass a [`ValueNotifier`](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) inheritor during the `ControllerAction` instantiation.

-This means that you can work with the `ClipboardStatusNotifier`, `TextEditingController` or `TransformationController` through the `ControllerAction`.
+This means you can work with the `ClipboardStatusNotifier`, `TextEditingController` or `TransformationController` through the `ControllerAction`.

 ### Extra StreamedStates

 #### EntityStreamedState + EntityStateBuilder

-`EntityStreamedState` is an extended version of `StreamedState` designed to make it easier to implement typical dynamic data screens.
+`EntityStreamedState` is an extended version of `StreamedState` designed to make implementing typical dynamic data screens easier.

-We have noticed that most screens in mobile applications are quite simple and have several typical states:
+Most screens in mobile applications are quite simple and usually have several typical states:

 - data;
 - loading;
 - error.

-`EntityStreamedState` provides you a handy interface for the data stream to handle these states properly.
+`EntityStreamedState` provides you with a convenient interface for the data stream to handle these states properly.

 Create a `EntityStreamedState` class instance.
-Actually, it has the same abilities as `StreamedState`: the initial value setup and the specific data type declaration.
-Notice that `EntityStreamedState` accepts not a raw piece of data but an `EntityState` wrapper around your data.
+It has the same abilities as `StreamedState`: the initial value setup and the specific data type declaration.
+Keep in mind that `EntityStreamedState` accepts an `EntityState` wrapper around your data rather than a raw part of your data.

 ```dart
 final userProfileState = EntityStreamedState<UserProfile>(EntityState(isLoading: true));